graphql/handbooks/README.md

 ## Contributing

+1. Fork the repository.
+1. Check out your fork.
-1. Create a branch.
+1. Create a new branch.
-2. Make your updates.
+1. Make your updates.
+1. Run `yarn format` to fix formatting.
-3. Run `npm run build` to verify the site compiles.
+1. Run `yarn build` to verify the site compiles.
-4. Open a pull request describing the change and the program it impacts.
+1. Push your changes and open a pull request, include a description.